autarch/blog.urth.org/content/posts/2010-06-02-walking-through-a-real-distini.md

 Another plugin bundle.
 I [wrote some plugins][4] to automate some release tasks for a Mercurial-using project.

-When I run `dzil release`, it will check to make sure that my repository is in a clean state (no changes that haven&#8217;t yet been checked in).
+When I run `dzil release`, it will check to make sure that my repository is in a clean state (no changes that haven't yet been checked in).
 After the release is uploaded, it tags my working copy and then pushes the changes back to the remote.

 ### Summary

 At a high level, dzil does a couple different tasks.

 It ensures that support files like the MANIFEST and LICENSE stay up to date.
-It also helps improve compatibility by generating a &#8220;smart&#8221; `Makefile.PL`.
+It also helps improve compatibility by generating a "smart" `Makefile.PL`.
 Basically, it takes distribution metadata and generates all the files support files I need.
 Of course, both EUMM and `Module::Build` already did that, but dzil takes this several steps further.

 The pod munging is similar.
 It includes standard POD boilerplate that _should_ be in all my modules, but can be annoying to maintain.

-It also helps me include various &#8220;sanity tests&#8221;.
-Since the plugin writes them out anew each time I build the distro, I don&#8217;t have to worry about keeping them up to date with changes to the testing modules, I just have to update the plugin.
+It also helps me include various "sanity tests".
+Since the plugin writes them out anew each time I build the distro, I don't have to worry about keeping them up to date with changes to the testing modules, I just have to update the plugin.

 Besides automating support, dzil also helps automate the actual release process.
 It adds some sanity checks like checking the changelog and the working copy state, and after the release it automates tagging and pushing.

-Whereas I previously had to maintain various support files and update them as the toolchain changed, I can now update my plugins and get the updated support files &#8220;for free&#8221; in every distro I maintain.
+Whereas I previously had to maintain various support files and update them as the toolchain changed, I can now update my plugins and get the updated support files "for free" in every distro I maintain.
 Overall, the number of steps that go into a release has been hugely reduced, and the possibility of error is much lower.
 That means its easier to make a new release, and the release quality is higher.
 Faster _and_ better!

 At last count, I maintain (for some value of maintain) 66 distros, so anything I can do to reduce busy work is very welcome!